Physicist: Not too bad! Any black hole that humanity might ever create is very unlikely to harm anyone who doesn’t try to eat it.

 A black hole with a mass of a few million tons would blaze with Hawking radiation so brightly that you wouldn’t want it on the ground or even in low orbit.
 It would be “stable” in that it wouldn’t just explode and disappear.
 This is one method that science fiction authors use for powering their amazing fictional scientific devices.

-The kind of black holes that we might imagine, that are cold (colder than the Sun at least), stable, and happily absorbing material, have a mass comparable to a continent.
+The kind of black holes that we might imagine, that are cold (colder than the Sun at least), stable, and happily absorbing material, have a mass comparable to a continent at minimum.
 Even then, it would be no more than a couple millimeters across.
 These wouldn’t be popping or burning things with Hawking radiation.
 The real danger of a black hole of this size isn’t the black hole itself, so much as the process of creating them (listen, I’m making a black hole, so I need to crush all of Australia into a singularity real quick).

 We have no way, even in theory, to compress a mountain of material into a volume the size of a virus.
 Nature compresses matter into black holes by parking a star on it.
 That seems to be far and away the best option, so if we want to create black holes the “easiest” way may be to collect some stars and throw them in a pile.
 But by the time you’re running around grabbing stars, you may as well just find an unclaimed black hole in space and take credit for it.